Cusp singularities in the distribution of orientations of asymmetrically-pivoted hard discs on a lattice: Probability distribution of orientations

-\bea \theta_{\text{cusp}}= \frac{j\pi}{3}\, \pm \,\arccos(x-1) \eea where $j=0, 1, 2, ....
-5$.
+Now, we consider $x$ outside the regime where the AOO condition holds.
 When $x = 1 + \sqrt{3}/2 - \delta$, with $\delta $ positive, but small, the AOO condition is no longer satisfied.
 In this case, one can still define the graphical expansion of Eq.(\ref{eq:Z}) in terms of configurations of dimers, but now, the configurations where two or more dimers are incident on a vertex have non-zero weight.
 However, if $\delta$ is small, the weights of such vertices is small.
 This suggests that we can organize the terms of this series in the following form

 \bea \mathcal{Z} = \mathcal{Z}_0 + \mathcal{Z}_1 + \mathcal{Z}_2 +... \eea

 In this expansion, $\mathcal{Z}_r$ is the sum over terms having $r$ dimer pairs such that the dimers in each pair have a common vertex.
 We may associate an extra factor $y$ with each such overlapping dimer pair, and consider the partition sum \bea \mathcal{Z}(y) = \sum_{r=0}^{\infty} y^r \mathcal{Z}_r. \eea We treat $y$ as a small parameter, and assuming the sum converges for small enough $y$, treat it is as a perturbation series in $y$.
 If we put $y =0$ in this series, we have a sum over the all dimer configurations.
 In this ensemble, one can define the one-point function $P(\theta)$ as